bowornpol/NUIM-pipeline/README.md

 ## Required tools, R packages, and core functions for NUIM

-The NUIM pipeline depends on a set of external bioinformatics tools and an R-based environment for network construction and analysis.
+The NUIM pipeline depends on a set of external bioinformatics tools (including QIIME2 and PICRUSt2) and an R-based environment for network construction and analysis.
 The versions of these tools and packages may vary depending on the user.
 The following table details the requirements:

 | Category          | Tool / R package         |
 | :---------------- | :----------------------- |